krys2fa/tv-show-guide/README.md

 - Run `npm install` to install dependencies.
 - Run `npm start` to start the development server.

+### Testing
+To run tests,
+- Run `npm test` in the project directory in your terminal/command line.

 ## Author

 👤 **Christopher Amanor**